 What’s remarkable about the article is that Kosslyn leads product management at Jigsaw, a unit within Alphabet, who are the parent company of Google.
 Echoing this, a recent New York Times article headlined “Is Tech Too Easy to Use?” asked a simple question:

 Could some of our biggest technological challenges be solved by making things slightly less simple?

 In the spirit of that question, in the rest of this series of blogs, I want to explore how we might use an improved understanding of Friction to manage Human Risk.

 Until next time…

-In my next blog, I’ll look at obvious and less obvious use cases for Friction and explore the impact these have on the target audience.
+In Part II of this series, I’ll look at obvious and less obvious use cases for Friction and explore the impact these have on the target audience.
 In the meantime, keep an eye out for examples of Friction in your world and share them with me.
 I guarantee that once you start looking for them, you’ll see lots of it about.